The Leprosy Mission: Advocacy

 Advocacy has been shown to reduce stigma and raise community awareness, which, in turn, encourages people to seek treatment for leprosy earlier.
 The Leprosy Mission works with people affected by leprosy so that they can advocate both for awareness of the condition, for their rights, and to ensure they face fewer physical and social barriers, as well as removing legal barriers to participating in society.
 The advocacy of the partner movement in India led to repeals of archaic laws where leprosy was grounds for divorce.

 TLM and its partners advocate with communities by creating and supporting self-help groups.
 This is demonstrated to increase the health literacy and confidence of participants.
 Under community leadership; over time, this shifts from NGO-led advocacy to self-advocacy by people affected by leprosy—a pattern evidenced in Nepal and India and reinforced by legal-rights advocacy.
 The program in Chhattisgarh, India, was shown to encourage women to become more self-sufficient, including participation in the workforce, along with successful reforms to local government.

 The Leprosy Mission has worked with the United Nations to pressure member states to protect the rights of people affected by leprosy.
 This advocacy is based on the UN Convention on the Rights of Persons with Disabilities.
 At the national level, TLM works with national governments to ensure that leprosy receives the appropriate time, attention, and resources.
 These activities aim to press governments to repeal discriminatory laws and to follow UN Human Rights Council and General Assembly guidance on ending leprosy-related discrimination.

-The Leprosy Mission also advocates for sustained government support, as reductions in leprosy cases have lead governments to prematurely declare the crisis resolved.
+The Leprosy Mission also advocates for sustained government support, as reductions in leprosy cases have led governments to prematurely declare the crisis resolved.
 However, once funding is removed, resurgences in transmission have followed.

 Ensuring access to MDT (multi-drug therapy) is a focused area of activity for TLM.
 In Nigeria, a stated concern is for "leprosy patients who belong to the poorest of the poor are not able to access this life-saving medication."
 Here, advocacy begins within the local health systems, ensuring early recognition of the clinical signs of leprosy, and that multi-drug therapy is provided.